stu-bell/ExcelDarkMode/README.md

 To change the dark mode colours, change the Hex colour code parameters in the `DarkMode` Function:

 ```
-   Call ApplyDarkStyle(styleName:="Normal", fillColorHex:="#2E3440", fontColorHex:="#FFFFFF", borderColorHex:="#454545")
+   Call UpdateStyleColors(styleName:="Normal", fillColorHex:="#2E3440", fontColorHex:="#FFFFFF", borderColorHex:="#454545")
 ```

 To find the Hex codes for your favourite colours, use the font colour 'More Colors' picker (and copy the Hex code from the bottom):

 ![image](https://user-images.githubusercontent.com/17323155/122032272-60bb3680-cdc7-11eb-858d-32e3b2fedf65.png)

-To set dark mode for a new style, copy the `Call ApplyDarkStyle...` line and provide the style name.
+To set dark mode for a new style, copy the `Call UpdateStyleColors...` line and provide the style name.
 Don't forget to add the style to the `LightMode` Function as well.

 # What if it doesn't work for all cells?